yusronarif/ci-orm/README.md

 ...
 ```

-To solve that problem, Elegant provides the support for eager loading.
+To solve that problem, RabbitORM provides the support for eager loading.
 Now take a look at this code

 ```php
 $articles =  Article::all();